|Cecil, Barons Amherst of Hackney|

 (2.1) Ridley Tyssen (b. & d.
 1687/8), baptised 5 February 1687/8; buried at Dutch church, Austin Friars, London, February 1687/8;

-He inherited the Shacklewell estate from his father in 1699 and purchased the three manors of Hackney (Middx) (Lordshold, Kingshold and Grumbolds) in 1697-99.
+He inherited the Shacklewell estate from his father in 1700 and purchased the three manors of Hackney (Middx) (Lordshold, Kingshold and Grumbolds) in 1697-99.
+He also accumulated much other property in Middlesex and Huntingdonshire, which he distributed among his sons by his will.

 (1) Francis Tyssen (1714-15), baptised 10 February 1713/4; died in infancy and was buried at Hackney, 5 December 1715;